responsiblebusiness

 Workers’ Rights in the Fashion Industry

-A Reflection on the International Workers’ Day
+A reflection on the International Workers’ Day

 As today we commemorate International Workers’ Day once again, it prompts us to pause and reflect on the state of workers’ rights within the fashion industry.
 International Workers’ Day is synonymous with Labour Day, annual holidays to celebrate the achievements of workers.